variant-database/vdb/Query_Commands.md

 <br />
 #### [`list`] `patterns`

-Lists the built-in and user defined patterns.
+Lists the built-in and user-defined patterns.
 <br />
 #### [`list`] `clusters`

-Lists the built-in and user defined clusters.
+Lists the built-in and user-defined clusters.
 <br />

 ## Other commands